Matroids, Delta-matroids and Embedded Graphs: Delta-matroids from ribbon graphs

 There is a natural variation of the construction of a cycle matroid obtained by choosing $n\in \mathbb{N}_0$, taking $E$ as the ground set and $\mathcal{B}$ to be either the edge sets formed by deleting $n$ edges from each spanning tree, or the edge sets formed by adding $n$ edges to each spanning tree.
-In the former case, $\mathcal{B}$ consists of the spanning forests of $G$ that have exactly $n+1$ connected components and $(E,\mathcal B)$ is shown to be a matroid by noting that it is the $n$th truncation of $M(G)$, see~\cite{Oxley11}.
+In the former case, $\mathcal{B}$ consists of the edge sets of spanning forests of $G$ having exactly $n+1$ connected components and $(E,\mathcal B)$ is shown to be a matroid by noting that it is the $n$th truncation of $M(G)$, see~\cite{Oxley11}.
 In the latter case, $(E,\mathcal{B})$ is the dual of the $n$th truncation of $M(G)^*$.
-Consider this construction in terms of quasi-trees: adding or removing an edge from a spanning quasi-tree results in a spanning ribbon subgraph with exactly two boundary components.
-However once we add or remove further edges, the number of boundary components is not determined by the number of edges added or removed and can be anywhere between $1$ and $n+1$.
+Consider this construction in terms of quasi-trees of ribbon graphs: the number of boundary components is not determined by the number of edges added or removed and can be anywhere between $1$ and $n+1$, if $n$ edges are added or removed.
 In the quasi-tree setting it no longer makes sense to make the distinction between adding and removing edges, as we did in the case of matroids and spanning trees.
 These ribbon graph extensions of matroids naturally lead us to the make the following definition. \begin{definition} Let $G=(V,E)$ be a ribbon graph with $k(G)$ connected components, and let $n\in \mathbb{N}_0$.
 Then we define \begin{enumerate} \item $\F_{\leq n}(G):= \{ A\subseteq E \mid f(A) \leq k(G)+n \} $, and \item $\F_{n}(G):= \{ A\subseteq E \mid f(A) =k(G)+n \} $. \end{enumerate} \end{definition}

 For a connected ribbon graph, $\F_{n}(G)$ is the collection of all edge sets that determine a spanning ribbon subgraph of $G$ with exactly $n+1$ boundary components, and $\F _{\leq n}(G)$ is the collection of all edge sets that determine a spanning ribbon graph of $G$ with at most $n+1$ boundary components.
 Note that $\F_{\leq 0}(G)=\F_{0}(G)$.
 This set will be particularly important to us here, and later we will denote it by just $\F(G)$.
 Note that $\F_n(G)$ may be empty.